Vaishnavi-cyber-blip/Vaishnavi-cyber-blip/README.md

-- 🔭 My current focus is enhancement of my Python skills.
+- 🔭 My current focus is the enhancement of my Python skills.
 - 💬 Ask me about Python.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Python was a hobby project.